Alcatel Lucent Enterprise (ALE) and Nokia have been appointed to provide connected network solutions for Grand Paris Express’s new lines.

 In October, Société du Grand Paris (SGP) awarded the design tender for the Le Bourget station to Elizabeth & Christian de Portzamparc (AECDP).
-Miralles Tagliabue and Bordas + Peiro were also awarded contract for the Line 16, Clichy-Montfermeil station.
+Miralles Tagliabue and Bordas + Peiro were also awarded contracts for Line 16, Clichy-Montfermeil station.

-Around 20 Herrenknecht tunnel, boring machines (TBMs) were in operation simultaneously in the year.
-Out of them, 16 are EPB shield machines with diameters ranging from 7725 mm to 9840 mm, 3 TBMs for variable density of 7710 mm to 9830 mm diameters, and one vertical shaft sinking machine with diameters between 8300 mm and 11 900 mm.
+Around 20 Herrenknecht tunnels and boring machines (TBMs) were in operation simultaneously.
+Out of the 20, 16 were EPB shield machines with diameters ranging from 7725 mm to 9840 mm, 3 TBMs for variable density of 7710 mm to 9830 mm diameters, and one vertical shaft sinking machine with diameters between 8300 mm and 11 900 mm.

 On second October 2020, the President of Île-de-France Mobilités, Valérie Pécresse and of the Île-de-France Region, Thierry Dallard, Chairman of the Management Board of the Société du Grand Paris, and the Chairman and CEO of Alstom Henri Poupart-Lafarge, disclosed the design of the future metros for new lines 15, 16 and 17 of Île-de-France at the inauguration of the exhibition Les lignes du design (Design Lines).

-In accordance with the city administration’s ideas, Line 4 of the Metro, in the southern region of the city, will be extended by a couple of kilometers with the development of two new stations.
-Currently, the line stops at Montrouge, a banlieu in the south of the city, while the extension will bring it to Bagneux, even further south.
+In accordance with the city administration’s ideas, Line 4 of the Metro, in the southern region of the city, will be extended by a couple of kilometres with the development of two new stations.
+Currently, the line stops at Montrouge, a banlieue in the south of the city, while the extension will bring it to Bagneux, even further south.

 Line 4, which runs through the city from north to south, and Line 12 will also get extension work in the southern area including the construction of two stations.

-Laurence, one of the ten tunnel boring machines (TBM) working on the 33km Grand Paris Express Line 15, bored through two stations and three services structures on the route, as well as under the Siene River, to breakthrough at Fort d’Issy-Vanves-Clamart station.
+Laurence, one of the ten tunnel boring machines (TBM) working on the 33km Grand Paris Express Line 15, bored through two stations and three service structures on the route, as well as under the Seine River, to breakthrough at Fort d’Issy-Vanves-Clamart station.

 Grand Paris Express Line 15 which extends from Île de Monsieur shaft at Sèvres to the Noisy-Champs station, is one of four new metros lines being developed by Société du Grand Paris with CAP group, a Vinci Construction joint venture as the contractor.